 Since 2012, The HealthPath Foundation of Ohio’s Community Connections initiative has helped lay the groundwork for helping bring community partners together to improve health.
 Changes in health and healthy behaviors rely on solutions built upon the strengths and needs of the people living in the community.

 HealthPath has chosen to support community residents as they identify the changes they want to see and work to reach their goals.
-We will be awarding 2-year grants of up to $7,500 ($4,500 in year 1, $3,000 in year 2) to communities working to achieve Cavity-Free Kids, Healthy Ohioans, and Safe Elders.
+We will be awarding two year grants to communities working to achieve Cavity-Free Kids, Healthy Ohioans, and Safe Elders.